aubi007/picar-Robot-Cpp/README.md

 * Use python only for the web server, providing picar's vide ostream and passing user's input to the bot
 * Use C++ to implement all the sensor and servo manipulation and the bot logic

-video stream analysis utilizes openCV 4
+Video stream analysis utilizes openCV 4

-debug version
+Debug version
 - builds and debugs on Windows using MS Visual studio Community 2019
 - pyhton web server works as well as video streaming and analysis
 - picar specific HW (servos) not available :)

-full version
+Full version
-- builds on arduino using cmake and make
+- builds on Raspberry PI using cmake and make
 - should work

 MS Windows setup: